Between Safety and Sustainability, Access All Of Tunisia’s Treasures

 If you enticed by the metropolis that is Tunis, Dar Zaghouan is only an hour away, making it a perfect addition to a holiday in Tunisia.

-Dars are to Tunisia is what riads are to Morocco– quaint, luxurious townhouses to stay in.
-Dar Hi Life, in the center of Nefta, is very conscious of its surrounding environment.
-The oasis supplies hot water to Dar Hi Life and the organic restaurant’s cuisine gathers its ingredients from the hotel garden and village farmers.
+The oasis supplies hot water to Dar Hi-Life and the organic restaurant’s cuisine gathers its ingredients from the hotel garden and village farmers.
 The hotel was constructed from sustainable palm wood, adding to its eco-friendly factor.

-Dar Hi Life has 18 rooms, falling into three categories: the Pilotis, troglodyte suites, and the Dune rooms.
-Each is inspired by different Tunisia atmosphere.
+Dar Hi-Life has 18 rooms, falling into three categories: the Pilotis, troglodyte suites, and the Dune rooms.
+Each is inspired by a different atmosphere.

-When traveling to Tunisia, remember that it has a Mediterranean climate, which makes it very arid.
+When traveling here, remember that it has a Mediterranean climate, which makes it very arid.
 The north and east coast Pack light clothes and bring a water bottle to keep you hydrated as you voyage through the country.